 Both the Board and Management Team are involved in developing, approving and updating the organization's strategy, policies ang goals related to sustainable development.

-ESG & Quality department is carrying out the process of identifying and assessing actual and potential impacts on the economy, environment and people as well as determination of material topics for reporting.
+The Board has delegated carrying out the day-to-day process of identifying and assessing actual and potential impacts on the economy, environment and people as well as determination of material topics for reporting to ESG & Quality department.

 ESG & Quality department created and overview of the Group’s stakeholders and identified a list of actual and potential sustainability impacts.
 The list was distributed to relevant stakeholders and thay were asked to assess the significance of the impacts.
 The most significant impacts for reporting were prioritized to determine which topics are material.